How to become a better, faster, and more efficient writer?

 Being a blogger, who writes more than 2000 words daily, can say that it is not that difficult to be a faster and better writer.
 I never attended any typing class, never joined any language improvement class, still, I can write faster (at a speed of 45-60 words per) minute and better (with almost zero mistakes; sorry, English isn’t my first language).

-I’m not a magician, there is no trick either, all we have to focus first on Quantity and then on Quality approach.
-Once things become a habit, we won’t find it difficult task anymore.
+I’m not a magician, there is no trick either, all we have to focus first on quantity and then on quality approach.
+Once things become a habit, we won’t find it a difficult task anymore.

 Both are valid and effective approaches for improving your skills.